Setting Up with Amazon EC2

 For more information, see Amazon EC2 Key Pairs.

-If you'll connect to your Linux instance from a computer running Mac or Linux, you'll
+To connect to your Linux instance from a computer running Mac or Linux, you'll specify the

 .pem file to your SSH client with the